Selim Mouzannar: Biography

-Scion of a family of renowned craftsman originally from Damascus, Mouzannar was shaped by training at his father's jewelry shop in Beirut's old souks during the heyday of Lebanon's cosmopolitan makeup.
+Scion of a family of craftsmen originally from Damascus, Syria.
+Mouzannar was shaped by training at his father's jewelry shop in Beirut's old souks.

-In 1980, Mouzannar left Lebanon in the midst of the Lebanese civil war and went to study in Paris, France.
-He graduated with a degree in mineralogy and gemology in 1983, coupled with an internship in the Diamonds’ market in Antwerp, Belgium.

-From 1984, Mouzannar worked as a production and purchasing manager for a renowned jeweler based in Saudi Arabia.
+In 1980, Mouzannar left Lebanon in the midst of the Lebanese Civil War and went to study in Paris, France.
+He graduated with a degree in mineralogy and gemology in 1983.
+From 1984, Mouzannar worked as a production and purchasing manager for a jeweler in Saudi Arabia.
 In 1989, he moved to Bangkok, Thailand, managing an international workshop.
-In the late 1980s, he spent 6 months at the Thai-Cambodian border working in a Ruby mine before deciding to leave the Far-East.
+In the late 1980s, he spent 6 months at the Thai-Cambodian border working in a Ruby mine.

-In 1990, Mouzannar headed back to Paris, France where he acquired additional mineralogy expertise from Institut National de Gemmologie.
+In 1990, Mouzannar headed back to Paris, where he acquired additional mineralogy expertise from Institut National de Gemmologie.

 He returned to Beirut, Lebanon in 1993 to establish his own jewelry brand, Maison Selim Mouzannar.

 Mouzannar opened his workshop followed by his flagship store 5 years later in Beirut.

-Following the 2006 war over Lebanon, Mouzannar launched a new strategy in order to expand his brand internationally and participated in worldwide exhibitions.
+Following the 2006 war over Lebanon, Mouzannar participated in worldwide exhibitions.

-In 2012, he received a certification in Jewelry Design from the GIA Gemological Institute of America, followed by a certificate from the École supérieure des affaires (Beirut) Lebanon) in Marketing De Luxe in 2014.

 Mouzannar is known for his crafting technique, known as 'Falamenk' ("Flemish" in Arabic), which combines rose-cut diamonds, with silver-bottomed bezel settings.

-Several celebrities have been seen and featured wearing jewels designed by Selim Mouzannar, such as pop star Rihanna, actress Gwyneth Paltrow, Emma Stone at the opening of the Venice Film Festival in 2016, Jennifer Lawrence when promoting her movie Passenger in Seoul in December 2016., French actress Isabelle Adjani during a visit in Beirut in 2017, and Star Wars's new trilogy vedette Daisy Riddley on the movie promo tour in December 2017.
+Several celebrities have been seen and featured wearing jewels designed by Selim Mouzannar, such as pop star Rihanna, actress Gwyneth Paltrow, Emma Stone at the opening of the Venice Film Festival in 2016, Jennifer Lawrence when promoting her movie Passenger in Seoul in December 2016., French actress Isabelle Adjani during a visit to Beirut in 2017, and Star Wars's new trilogy vedette Daisy Riddley on the movie promo tour in December 2017.

 In 2016, Mouzannar created the 'Amal' Necklace, composed of emeralds of varying sizes and reflections.
-Amal won the "Best in Colored Gemstones" category of the Couture Award in Las Vegas, and was named as one of "30 breathtaking jewels" by Forbes for the year 2016.
+Amal won the "Best in Colored Gemstones" category of the Couture Award in Las Vegas, and was named one of "30 breathtaking jewels" by Forbes for the year 2016.